gasparka/thesis/docs/pyha.rst

 More information about the simulation functions can be found in the APPENDIX.

+.. todo:: Add simulation function definitins to appendix.

 Synthesis
 ~~~~~~~~~

-Running the GATE simulations require synthesis of the design.
-For this Pyha integrates to the Intel Quartus
+Synthesis is required to run the GATE level simulations, Pyha integrates to the Intel Quartus
-software.
+software in order to archive this.

 The synthesis target device is EP4CE40F23C8N, of Cyclone IV family.
 This is the same FPGA that powers the latest
 LimeSDR chip and the BladeRF board.
 In general it is a low cost FPGA with following features :cite:`cycloneiv`:

     - 39,600 logic elements